jul-des/DL-AtCM/README.md

 We preprocess and segment the ECGs according to the specifications of McKeen et al. Their pipeline contains resampling to 500 Hz, normalization of ECGs and segmentation into 5 second segments.
 ECG-FM was built in collaboration with fairseq-signals, where the preprocessing pipeline is implemented.
 Details can be found under https://github.com/Jwoo5/fairseq-signals/tree/master/scripts/preprocess/ecg.
 For preprocessing of the CODE15% Dataset a solution is already implemented.
 For other datasets the example_records.py and example_signals.py scripts will have to be adapted according to the specifications.

-The our deep learning models expect shape  (N, 12, 2500) as input i.e. 12-channel, 5 second ECGs resampled to 500 Hz.
+Our deep learning models expect ECGs of shape  (N, 12, 2500) as input i.e. 12-channel, 5 second ECGs resampled to 500 Hz.
 The leads should be in the order: 'I', 'II', 'III', 'aVR', 'aVL', 'aVF', 'V1', 'V2', 'V3', 'V4', 'V5', 'V6'.
+Missing leads can be masked with zeroes.
 For PWI extraction any ECG length can be handled, although results become more reliable the more P waves are present in the ECG signal.

 ## Model Finetuning